oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 }
 ```

-Now, the first iteration of the `i + 1` st invocation of the inner loop will launch immediately following the last iteration of the `i` th invocation of the inner loop.
+Now, the first iteration of the `i+1`th  invocation of the inner loop will launch immediately following the final iteration of the `i`th invocation of the inner loop.

 ![applying max_reinvocation_delay to remove delay between invocations](assets/max_reinvocation_delay(1).png)